 Generally, consider whether the requested permission is appropriate for the given app and be wary of those that don’t seem to make sense.
-Messaging apps will certainly need your contacts, SMS, and probably camera and microphone too for video calls.
-They probably don’t need your health information.
+Messaging apps will certainly need your contacts, SMS, and probably the camera and microphone too for video calls.
+They almost certainly don’t need your health information.
 The opposite might hold true for a smartwatch companion app like Galaxy Wearable.

 Improved privacy with Android 12 and 13

-Android 12 gives us greater transparency and control over the types of data that applications have access to.
+Android 12 introduced greater transparency and control over the types of data that applications have access to.